Potty Training Is Not Rocket Science

 We live in Arizona, so limiting water intake is not something I take lightly.
-I will say though, for Junior, when I focused more on his water intake earlier in the day and picked the bowl up a couple hours before bed, he slowly got better about staying dry and clean at night.
-Not entirely, but better.
+I will say though, for Junior when I focused more on his water intake earlier in the day and picked the bowl up a couple of hours before bed, he slowly got better about staying dry and clean at night.

 2. Get Distracted With Kids, Phone, Friends Or Anything Resembling A Normal Life